EU terms screening travellers from China ‘unjustified’, says ‘not expected to impact’ European nations

 “And citizens in the bloc have relatively high vaccination and immunisation.”

-The recommendations provided by EU are advisory in nature, and each nation is free to make their own policies, like Italy.
+The recommendations provided by the EU are advisory in nature, and each nation is free to make its own policies, like Italy.

 "We remain vigilant and will be ready to use the emergency brake if necessary," the ECDC said.

-Italian Prime Minister Giorgia Meloni raised concerns on the EU’s recommendations, saying that her country's efforts to curb COVID-19 transmissions from China would be undermined if other EU countries did not follow suit.
+Italian Prime Minister Giorgia Meloni raised concerns about the EU’s recommendations, saying that her country's efforts to curb COVID-19 transmissions from China would be undermined if other EU countries did not follow suit.

 In the UK, a minister said the issue was "under review", reports BBC.